Text2Model: Text-based Model Induction for Zero-shot Image Classification: Problem formulation

+\textbf{Hypernetworks} (HNs, \citet{ha2016hypernetworks}) were applied to many computer vision and NLP problems, including ZSL~\cite{yin2022sylph}, federated learning~\cite{amosy2024late}, domain adaptation \cite{volk2022example}, language modeling \cite{suarez2017language}, machine translation \cite{platanios2018contextual} and many more.
+Here we use HNs for text-based ZSL.
+The work by \citet{lei2015predicting} also predicts model weights from textual descriptions, but differs in two key ways.
+(1) They learn a constant representation of each class; our method uses the context of all the classes in a task to predict data representation.
+(2) They predict weights of a linear architecture; our T2M-HN applies to deeper ones.

+\textbf{Large vision-language models (LVLM)} CLIP \cite{radford2021learning-CLIP}, BLIP2 \cite{li2023blip} and GPT4Vision show remarkable zero-shot capabilities for vision-and-language tasks.
+A key difference between those approaches and this paper is that CLIP and BLIP2 (the training approach of GPT4Vision remains undisclosed) were trained on \textit{massive multimodal data}.
+In contrast, our approach leverages the semantic compositionality of \textit{language models}, without requiring paired image-text data.
+Furthermore, such large models are costly in both training and inference.
+They demand substantial resources, time and specialized knowledge that is not accessible to most of the research community.
+We successfully applied T2M-HN in domains lacking large multimodal data, such as 3D point cloud object recognition and skeleton sequence action recognition.
+The drawback is that the T2M-HN representation might react to language differences that don't matter for visual tasks.

-\subsection{Problem formulation}
+\section{Problem formulation}

-We describe the problem of text-to-model in the context of multiclass classification.
-It can be naturally extended to regression and ranking problems.
-Here, our objective is to learn a mapping $\tau$ from a set of $k$ natural language descriptions into the space of $k$-class classifiers.
-Here, we address the case where the architecture of the downstream classifier is fixed and given in advance, but this assumption can be relaxed \citep[as in][]{litany2022federated}.
+Our objective is to learn a mapping $\tau$ from a set of $k$ natural language descriptions into the space of a $k$-class image classifier.
+Here, we address the case where the architecture of the downstream classifier is fixed and given in advance, but this assumption can be relaxed as in \citet{litany2022federated}.